atodorov/atodorov.github.com/source/_posts/2013-08-23-how-to-find-your-red-hat-account-number.markdown

 account number.
 It is available in the drop down menu at the top right corner after you login at <https://access.redhat.com>.

+New accounts don't have an account number.
+It will be generated after the first subscription activation.

 If you need to know more about Red Hat's ordering process just ask me!